All Dstv packages, channels and prices comparison for 2022 (Updated list)

 3. Compact

 This package offers you over 140 channels, including local ones.
 The package aims to keep the entire family entertained with world-class channels.
 For animal lovers, they will get a chance to watch the National Geographic channel.
 How much is DStv Compact 2022?
-The DStv compact price 2022 is only R429, and you get to access this package.
+The DStv compact price 2022 is only R429 per month.

 4. Family